Florida Repossession Laws – Your Rights & Options

 Florida law stipulates a clear set of rules that both lenders and borrowers must navigate during repossession.
 Initially, lenders must adhere to a pre-repossession notice to alert borrowers of the impending action.
 This written notice serves as a wake-up call, propelling borrowers to address their payment delinquency.

 When default on car payments occurs, repossessing the vehicle becomes a legally permissible action for the lender, typically without the need for a court order.
 Yet, even in these dire straits, borrowers retain their rights during the repossession process.
 It’s important to understand that lenders cannot breach the peace, which means using physical force or threats is strictly forbidden.
+Learn more about your repossession rights in Florida to see how state law protects consumers during this process.

 Upon repossession, the vehicle will often be sold at auction.
 Here, the borrower can still influence the outcome of a private sale by purchasing the vehicle or settling the debt before the sale.
 Any surplus from the sale must be returned to the borrower; conversely, a deficiency can result in the borrower owing additional money.